cinqict/hack-the-system-course/README.md

 ## Lab 1: SQL Injection

 ### Assignment
-Somewhere on the site there is a severe SQL Injection vulnerability, can you locate and exploit it?
+Somewhere on the site there is another severe SQL Injection vulnerability, can you locate and exploit it?
+The goal is to login to the website without supplying a password.

 <details>
   <summary>Hint 1</summary>